ItsJustMiaouss/ijm-tweaks/README.md

 - Zoom by holding a keybinding.
 - Lower the height of the fire overlay.
 - Tweaks on the creative inventory.
+- Add a message to open the screenshots folder after taking a screenshot.

 > Note: Everything is configurable and can be toggled.